ganesshkumar/new-tab/README.md

 * Chrome allows to modify the url of new tab only via chrome-extension
 * I find it easier to write in react than to write in plain html, css and javascript.

-Running the script `build.sh` will build the react application and copy the required files to the chrome extension folder, `chrome`.
+Running the script `build.sh` will build the react application and copy the required files to the Chrome extension folder, `chrome` and Firefox add-on folder, `firefox`.

 Files required for the chrome extension from react-app `build` folder
  * static folder(containing css and js files)